patrickwitter/Flutter-WorldTimeApp/README.md

 # worldtimeapp

-Allows the user to get the time from select Loacations from the app.
+Allows the user to get the real time from select Locations provided by the app.

 Additonal Features: Background changes based on the time of day